ibrahim85/Watson_ChickenProj_JP/README.md

 **Outputs:** Once an image is ran through the code, it is saved in its original file location which preserves the orignial data structure.

-**Helpful Stuff**: the other script in this section is *bounding_box_crop_rotate_script.py*.
+**Helpful Stuff**: The other script in this section is *bounding_box_crop_rotate_script.py*.
 This script was originally written to test the many tools found in the open cv library and to get an understanding of how the code works.
 It contains a few lines at the end of it that allows you to view the bounding rectangle of a specific image in a new window called *contours* which will close immeditaly upon a key press:

 ```Python
 img2 = cv2.resize(img, (1438, 1080))